Chart Color Schemes

 Toowong features high concentrations of group households and lone person households, with a lower-than-average median household size

 Family households constitute 53.7% of all households, including 18.2% couples with children, 26.7% couples without children, and 6.4% single parent families.
-Non-family households account for the remaining 46.3%, with lone person households at 32.1% and group households comprising 14.2%.
-The median household size is 2.1 people, smaller than the Greater Brisbane average of 2.6.
+Non-family households comprise the remaining 46.3%, with lone person households at 32.1% and group households making up 14.2%.
+The median household size is 2.1 people, which is smaller than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households